 -P option.

-builtin does not include an
+fc builtin does not include an

 indication of whether or not a history entry has been modified.

-fc
+fc is ed.

-builtins will not report a non-executable
+type and command builtins will not report a non-executable

 file as having been found, though the shell will attempt to execute such a

-file if it is the only so-named file found in $PATH
+file if it is the only so-named file found in $PATH.

-editing mode will invoke the vi
+vi editing mode will invoke the vi editor directly when

-the ‘v’ command is run, instead of checking $VISUAL
+the ‘v’ command is run, instead of checking $VISUAL and

-option is enabled, Bash does not attempt to interpret
+xpg_echo option is enabled, Bash does not attempt to interpret

-as options.
+any arguments to echo as options.
 Each argument is displayed, after

 escape characters are converted.

-builtin uses a block size of 512 bytes for the -c
+ulimit builtin uses a block size of 512 bytes for the -c

 and -f options.

-when a trap is set on SIGCHLD
+SIGCHLD when a trap is set on SIGCHLD does

-builtin and cause it to return immediately.
+not interrupt the wait builtin and cause it to return immediately.

 The trap command is run once for each child that exits.